Visitors are responsible for knowing and obeying all rules and regulations before visiting the preserves.

 Hours of Operation

-Preserves are open from dawn until a half hour after sunset.
+Most preserves are open from dawn until a half hour after sunset.
+Check individual preserve pages for specific hours of operation.

 General Rules & Regulations

-Closed Areas: Certain trails or areas within the District are closed either as regular seasonal/interim closures or as Sensitive/Hazardous Closures.
-Please note that entering a closed area is punishable as an infraction or a misdemeanor, depending on the classification of the closure.
+- Closed Areas: Certain trails or areas within the preserves are closed either as regular seasonal/interim closures or as sensitive/hazardous closures.
+Entering a closed area is punishable as an infraction or a misdemeanor, depending on the classification of the closure.

-Dogs: Dogs are allowed only in designated preserves or areas as posted and must be controlled on a maximum 6-foot leash at all times.
+- Dogs: Dogs are allowed only in designated preserves or trails as posted and must be controlled on a maximum 6-foot leash at all times.
 NEVER leave dogs inside parked cars.
-In accordance with the Americans with Disabilities Act, Midpen accommodates service dogs in Preserves wherever we allow public access.
-Please see Dogs for complete rules and regulations.
+In accordance with the Americans with Disabilities Act, Midpen accommodates service dogs in preserves wherever we allow public access.
+For more information visit the Dog Access page.

 - Groups: For safety reasons, permits are required for all groups of 20 or more people.
 See the Permit Information page for details.